 Babies are born with a full visual capacity to see objects and colors.
 However, newborns cannot see very far -- only objects that are 8-15 inches away.
 Newborns prefer to look at faces over other shapes and objects and at round shapes with light and dark borders (such as your adoring eyes).
+Just after birth, a baby sees only in black and white, with shades of gray.
+As the months go by, he/she will slowly start to develop his color vision at around 4 months.

 So you're not imaging it when you see your baby fixate on your face and eyes, especially during a feeding, when your face is about a foot away.